-3.1.1 Enabling without upgrading the firmware
+3.1.1 Activation without firmware upgrade

-You require a conversion kit from Endress+Hauser to enable the function without upgrading the firmware.
+You require a conversion kit from Endress+Hauser to activate the function without upgrading the firmware.
 Among other things, this kit contains an activation code which must be entered via the operating menu to activate the "Concentration measurement" function.

-The activation function is available under "Setup \rightarrow Advanced setup \rightarrow Enter access code".
+The activation function is available under "Setup $\rightarrow$ Advanced setup $\rightarrow$ Enter access code".